About us

 Daniel, who worked 7 years as a master in engraving before getting his master in arts & design, engraves with a traditional graver and engravers ball motifs into the metal of our windproof lighters, signet rings and bangles.

-Machine engravure
+Machine engraving

 Daniel also engraves steel stamps on a 1960s engraving machine, which then are hardened and burned to emboss various designs with 5 tons pressure into thick bronze, brass, copper or sterling silver coins.
 The motif coins are then filed, shaped, polished, patinated and processed to push buttons, badges, pins and closures.

-Custom engravure
+Custom engraving

 We are happy to customize most of our products with your individual letters, numbers or motifs.
 You find an overview of our customizable products here.
 Examples of custom engraved signet rings are here.